ansys/pyansys-sound/doc/source/getting_started.rst

 Getting started
 ---------------

+PyAnsys Sound supports Ansys version 2024 R2 and later.
+Make sure you have a licensed copy of Ansys installed.
+See :ref:`Compatibility` to understand which ``ansys-sound-core`` version corresponds to which Ansys version.

 Installation
 ^^^^^^^^^^^^

-PyDPF Sound supports Ansys version 2024 R2 and later.
-Make sure you have a licensed copy of Ansys installed.
-See :ref:`Compatibility` to understand which ``ansys-sound-core`` version corresponds to which Ansys version.
+In this section you will learn how to install properly PyAnsys Sound and its prerequisites.

+Install Ansys DPF server and DPF Sound
+""""""""""""""""""""""""""""""""""""""

+PyAnsys Sound relies on Ansys products to be used: Ansys DPF  and DPF Sound, which is a plugin for DPF.
+You can use two methods to install these prerequisites:

+- from the Ansys installer: install Ansys and Ansys Sound SAS from the Download Center on `Ansys Customer Portal`_, then `Install PyDPF Core`_
+- from DPF pre-release: download and install DPF Server and DPF Sound from the `DPF pre-release installation guidelines`_

+Note: you can also use `DPF Server as a docker image`_.

-Install PyAnsys-Sound
+Install PyAnsys Sound
 """""""""""""""""""""
 Install the ``ansys-sound-core`` package with ``pip``: